-Now, obviously the most important thing in any health care crisis is medical care for those who need it.
+Obviously, the most important thing in any healthcare crisis is medical care for those who need it.
 For the rest of us, minimizing the spread means increased attention to safety warnings and advice.
 Reduced contact with each other is foremost.
-Given that COVID-19 had been in the news with shut down of geographic areas, as well as museums and fairs, it was surprising that galleries displaying interactive works have been so haphazard in their approach.
+Given that COVID-19 had been in the news with shut down of geographic areas and museums and fairs, it was surprising that galleries displaying interactive works have been so haphazard in their approach.

 In the context of interactive art, hygiene thoughtfulness must become standardized and normalized.
 COVID-19 reinforces the need to be careful.
 Touchscreens need to be sanitized.
 One hopes that airports and businesses will adopt these considerations, but at least the art world can.
-Most touchscreens are glass now and occasional alcohol swipes are okay but recurring use can be damaging to the screen so it’s not a good long term solution (LCD screens should always avoid alcohol-based cleaners).
-Touchscreens can be cleaned by dampening a microfiber cloth with a vinegar and water solution or using a disinfectant wipe.
-Reusing cloths is environmentally friendly, but make sure to avoid any kind of abrasive fabric.
+Most touchscreens are glass now, and occasional alcohol swipes are okay but recurring use can damage the screen, so it’s not a good long-term solution (LCD screens should always avoid alcohol-based cleaners).
+Touchscreens can be cleaned by dampening a microfiber cloth with vinegar and water solution or using a disinfectant wipe.
+Reusing cloths is environmentally friendly, but make sure to avoid any abrasive fabric.
 Microfiber cloths can be left to dry and then reused.
 In the context of a popular interactive display, this means having several cloths in rotation.

-Long lines sometimes develop to experience interactive art, but in those situations, people are typically willing to wait.
+Long lines sometimes develop to experience interactive art, but people are typically willing to wait in those situations.
 Shorter lines, conversely, often have audiences anxious to get to experience, irritated by the additional few seconds necessary to clean things properly.
 Having someone else available to discuss the concept and process of the work or talk about the other pieces in the show can help.

-Finally, works that depend on enclosed spaces need to recognize that COVID-19, and other viruses, are typically airborne.
+Finally, works that depend on enclosed spaces must recognize that COVID-19 and other viruses are typically airborne.
 A small cough, let alone a sneeze, can contaminate a space.
 Hard surfaces should be regularly cleaned though doing so after every use may not be feasible.
 Rooms with soft surfaces should use cleaning products appropriate for the material at the end of each display period.
 Signs should be posted asking people to self-diagnose; that small cough this week is a good reason not to go into a small space that others will also use.
 Though true of other interactive art, self-restraint is especially so when cleaning frequency is necessarily reduced.